 Use the SMART criteria to make sure your objectives are Specific, Measurable, Achievable, Relevant, and Timebound.
 Instead of “increase brand awareness,” the goal is to “increase brand awareness by 20% in 6 months through media coverage and social media engagement.”

 Prioritize your objectives, too.
 Distinguish between short-term and long-term goals and balance them.
-Short-term goals might be securing media coverage for a product launch, and long-term goals might be establishing your brand as a thought leader in your industry.
+For example, short-term goals might include securing media coverage for a product launch, and long-term goals might include establishing your brand as a thought leader in your industry.

 The Message